jamiethompson85/jamiethompson85.github.io/draft/ai process reinvention.md

 # The Agentic PoC Graveyard: Why "Faster Horses" Won't Fix Your ROI

 The adoption of Generative AI has shifted from a phase of experimental curiosity to one of strategic necessity.
 Across the enterprise landscape, the directive is consistent: operationalise AI to drive competitive advantage.
-Organisations are accelerating their adoption of platforms like Gemini Enterprise and deploying co-pilot assistants to every desktop.
+Organisations are accelerating their adoption of enterprise AI platforms and deploying co-pilot assistants to every desktop.
 Yet, despite this investment, a significant number of initiatives are struggling to demonstrate tangible value beyond the Proof of Concept stage.

 It’s cool, sure.
 It summarises emails beautifully.
-But has it fundamentally changed the business? usually, the answer is no.
+But has it fundamentally changed the business?
+Usually, the answer is no.

 The reason isn't the technology.
 The reason is that we are confusing **"Personal Productivity"** with **"Process Reinvention."**